Wilhelm Marx: Second term, 1926–1928

-Marx considered leaving politics, but on 26 January 1926 he accepted an appointment as Minister of Justice and Minister for the Occupied Territories in the second cabinet of Hans Luther.
+Marx considered leaving politics, but on 26 January 1926, he accepted an appointment as Minister of Justice and Minister for the Occupied Territories in the second cabinet of Hans Luther.
 After Luther's government fell, Gustav Stresemann suggested Marx as chancellor, and Hindenburg appointed him on 17 May 1926.
 His cabinet was formed from the Centre Party, DVP, DDP and BVP.

 Even though Luther's government had fallen because of his decree allowing the old imperial flag to be flown alongside the Republic's in certain locations, Marx did not rescind it.
 In June 1926 a referendum to expropriate the assets of the former ruling houses of Germany without compensation failed to reach the fifty percent needed to pass.
 Marx's cabinet survived the referendum's failure and shortly afterwards succeeded in bringing Germany into the League of Nations.
 He resigned as chancellor on 17 December 1926 when he lost an SPD-initiated vote of no confidence on the issue of the recently uncovered clandestine military relations between the Reichswehr and the Soviet Union.

-In January 1927 Marx formed a new government with the same parties as before but with the addition of the right-wing German National People's Party (DNVP).
+In January 1927, Marx formed a new government with the same parties as before but with the addition of the right-wing German National People's Party (DNVP).
 The fourth and final Marx cabinet extended the 1922 Law for the Protection of the Republic, although in order to gain the DNVP's support the extension was limited to two years.
 It also passed a law on working hours (14 April 1927) as well as the Law on Employment Services and Unemployment Insurance (Gesetz über Arbeitsvermittlung und Arbeitslosenversicherung) of 16 July 1927 which established a comprehensive unemployment insurance system.
-The government sought to standardize locally administered poor relief payments by fixing them in line with the prices of essential goods, and Germany became the first major industrial nation to sign the Washington Agreement for extended maternity leave.
+The government sought to standardise locally administered poor relief payments by fixing them in line with the prices of essential goods, and Germany became the first major industrial nation to sign the Washington Agreement for extended maternity leave.

 Although the coalition broke up over the issue of the School Law (Reichsschulgesetz) and the blame was put on the DVP, it was mostly internal opposition within the Centre Party, notably by Joseph Wirth, Adam Stegerwald and Theodor von Guérard that resulted in the cabinet's fall.
-Marx resigned on 12 June.
+Marx resigned on 12 June 1928.
 After putting into action an emergency program, he was dismissed as chancellor by Hindenburg on 29 June 1928.
 In total, his four terms in office made him the longest-serving Reich chancellor of the Weimar Republic.